PLT-Columbia/Prog-3-Semantic-Analysis/README.md

 6.     }
 7. }
 ```
 Variable `j` is redefined in line 4, which was already defined in an outer scope (line 2).
-While such a redefinition is legal, there is a high chance that it is a developer mistake, and we need to build a tool to warn her.
+While such a redefinition is legal, there is a high chance that it is a developer mistake, and we need to build a tool to warn them.

 In the above example, we want to warn the developer as follows:
 ```c